sunfounder/raspad3/docs/source/appendix.rst

 | 1 * Mouse         | 1 * Keyboard             |
 +-------------------+--------------------------+

-1. Insert the SD card you’ve set up with Raspberry Pi OS into the micro SD card slot on the underside of your Raspberry Pi.
+1. Insert the micro-SD card with the Raspberry Pi OS image into the micro SD card slot on the underside of the Raspberry Pi.
 2. Plug in the Mouse and Keyboard.
-3. Connect the screen to Raspberry Pi’s HDMI port and make sure your screen is plugged into a wall socket and switched on.
+3. Connect the screen to the Raspberry Pi’s HDMI port.
+Make sure the screen is plugged into a wall socket and turned on.

   .. note::

-      If you use a Raspberry Pi 4, you need to connect the screen to the HDMI0  (nearest the power in port).
+    For the Raspberry Pi 4 models, connect the screen to the HDMI0 port, nearest to the power-in socket.

 4. Use the power adapter to power the Raspberry Pi.
 After a few seconds, the Raspberry Pi OS desktop will be displayed.
-5. Place the mouse on the wifi icon, and the IP of the Raspberry Pi will be displayed after a period of time.
+5. Hover the cursor over the WiFi icon, and the IP address of the Raspberry Pi will be displayed.

 .. image:: img/appendix1.png
   :width: 700
   :align: center

-If You Have No Screen
+Without a Screen
 ^^^^^^^^^^^^^^^^^^^^^^^

 After the Raspberry Pi is connected to WIFI, we need to get the IP address of it.
 There are many ways to know the IP address, and two of them are listed as follows.

 **1. Checking via the router**

-If you have permission to log in the router(such as a home network), you can check the addresses assigned to Raspberry Pi on the admin interface of router.
+Check the addresses assigned to Raspberry Pi on the administration interface of the router.

-The default hostname of the Raspberry Pi OS is raspberrypi, and you need to find it.
-(If you are using ArchLinuxARM system, please find alarmpi.)
+The default hostname of the Raspberry Pi OS is raspberrypi.
+If you are using an ArchLinuxARM system, please find alarmpi.

 **2. Network Segment Scanning**

-You can also use network scanning to look up the IP address of Raspberry Pi.
-You can apply the software, **Advanced IP scanner** and so on.
+Network scanning applications can be used to look up the IP address of Raspberry Pi, such as Advanced IP Scanner.

-Scan the IP range set, and the name of all connected devices will be displayed.
-Similarly, the default hostname of the Raspberry Pi OS is raspberrypi, if you haven't modified it.
+Scan the IP range set, and the names of all connected devices will be displayed.
+The default hostname of the Raspberry Pi OS is raspberrypi.

 Use the SSH Remote Control
 ------------------------------

-We can open the Bash Shell of Raspberry Pi by applying SSH.
-Bash is the standard default shell of Linux.
-The Shell itself is a program written in C that is the bridge linking the customers and Unix/Linux.
-Moreover, it can help to complete most of the work needed.
+Bash is the standard default shell of Linux, and can be opened on the Raspberry Pi by using SSH.
+The Shell itself is a program written in C programming language that acts as a bridge linking the customers and Unix/Linux systems.

 **For Linux or/Mac OS X Users**